Trump touts new jobs as Intel resurrects Arizona chip factory

 Trump tweeted his pleasure at Intel's move: "Thank you Brian Krzanich, CEO of @Intel.
 A great investment ($7 BILLION) in American INNOVATION and JOBS! #AmericaFirst"

 Intel no doubt would like more favorable regulations in the US, but tight ties with Trump can come with a cost, too.
-Uber CEO Travis Kalanick resigned from a Trump economic advisory council after customers uninstalled his company's ride-hailing app en masse to protest Uber's cooperation.
-Elon Musk, CEO of electric carmaker Tesla , hasn't resigned despite some similar pushback, but he's also offered some resistance to Trump administration's fondness for fossil fuels, for example with a tweet Wednesday that pointed toward a Wall Street Journal op-ed seeking a carbon tax to cut greenhouse gas emissions.
+Uber CEO Travis Kalanick resigned from a Trump economic advisory council after customers uninstalled his company's ride-hailing app en masse in part to protest Uber's cooperation.
+Elon Musk, CEO of electric carmaker Tesla , hasn't resigned despite some similar pushback, but he's also offered some resistance to the Trump administration's fondness for fossil fuels.
+For example, a tweet Wednesday from Musk pointed toward a Wall Street Journal op-ed seeking a carbon tax to cut greenhouse gas emissions.

 Intel's investment reawakens an old plant.
 Intel announced Fab 42 in 2011 as part of a $5 billion investment plan that would mean 1,000 new jobs, but mothballed it in 2014 because of slumping chip demand.
 Now it's back on with a $7 billion plan that will mean 3,000 jobs in three or four years, Intel said.